 The mom guilt is strong with this one.

 I used to be a Child Protective Services Worker, and I had a pager and a cell phone for work.
+The cell phone had no wifi access.
 The abuse I witnessed is enough to change a person.
-I can’t even imagine if social media played a role.
+I can’t even imagine if social media played a role back then.
 Lately I’ve heard too many scary stories of my own friends’ children being targeted.
 These are the reasons I won’t let my kids have social media accounts.

 It’s not that I don’t trust my child.
 There are too many perps out there waiting to take advantage of unsuspecting kids.
 No social media account is ever private.
 You can monitor your child’s accounts (and I highly suggest you do), but there is private messaging on every type of account.
 Anyone can pretend to be anyone online.